FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

         Copy-Item -Path public/index.json public/dist-cdn -recurse
 ```

-Inside the `public` folder a new folder called `public/dist-cdn` was created which is like one artifact which we are going to upload to our storage account later.
-The other folder to create are the sites, the blog itself which we are going to deploy to the Azure Web App.
+Inside the `public` folder a new folder called `public/dist-cdn` was created which is like an artefact which we are going to upload to our storage account later.
+The other folder created is for the sites, ie the blog itself which we are going to deploy to the Azure Web App.

 ```
 - name: 'Copy Files to: homepage/public/dist-blog'